hottubapp/docs/docs/developers/server.md

 |
 |—— videos (POST)
 |
-|—— subscription (POST)
-|
 |—— channels (POST)
-|
-|—— auth (POST)

 ```

 ## URL Scheme

 Hot Tub supports a custom URL scheme so users can easily add your source to the app at the tap of a button.
+[Learn more about url schemes]("/url-schemes")

 ```
 hottub://source?url=[source url]